-Local government authorities are elected at the local level to represent the interests of their communities.
+Local government authorities are elected at the local level which is known as wards, to represent the interests of their communities.
 This includes municipal councils for cities and large towns, and town/district councils for rural areas and smaller towns.